 Past President, Florida Podiatric Medical Association

-Dr. Levin, a native of Baltimore, Maryland, has lived in Tampa for over ten years.
+Dr. Levin, a native of Baltimore, Maryland, has lived in Tampa for over 24 years.
 He earned his undergraduate degree from the University of Maryland in College Park.
 He furthered his education, successfully completing four years at the Pennsylvania School of Podiatric Medicine at Temple University in Philadelphia.
-After completing a two year medical and surgical residency at Montgomery Hospital Medical Center in Norristown, Pennsylvania, he moved to Tampa to start his practice.
+After completing a two-year medical and surgical residency at Montgomery Hospital Medical Center in Norristown, Pennsylvania, he moved to Tampa to start his practice.

-Dr. Levin is married to his wife Diane and has three children.
-They reside in New Tampa where they are proud sponsors of local school programs.
-New Tampa Foot & Ankle is a proud member of the Wesley Chapel Chamber of Commerce.
+Dr. Levin has been married to Diane for 17 years and have three children.
+They reside in New Tampa where they have been proud sponsors of various local school and community programs throughout the years.

-Dr. Levin is Board Certified in Foot Surgery by the American Board of Podiatric Surgery, and he is currently Immediate Past President of the Florida Podiatric Medical Association (FPMA).
+Dr. Levin is Board Certified in Foot Surgery by the American Board of Podiatric Surgery and has served at all levels throughout the Florida Podiatric Medical Association (FPMA) completing his time on the state’s Executive Committee as Immediate Past President in 2016; although, he still volunteers on various committees when called upon to help.
 Prior to his service on the state association board, he served as President of the Hillsborough County Podiatric Medical Association, a post he has held for ten years.
 Notably, Dr. Levin was selected as Young Practitioner of the Year (2005) by the Florida Podiatric Medical Association.

-He is on staff at Florida Hospital Tampa, Wesley Chapel Medical Center, St. Joseph’s Hospital, St. Joseph's Hospital North, Tampa General, New Tampa Surgery Center, and Ambulatory Surgery Center.
+He is on staff at Advent Hospital Wesley Chapel, St. Joseph's Hospital North, and Tampa Ambulatory Surgery Center.

 Diane Pellegrino Levin BA, RN, BSN, LNC

-As Practice Administrator, Diane Levin markets and assists with the daily operations for both New and South Tampa Foot & Ankle.
-She also coordinates surgeries for Dr. Levin.
+As Practice Administrator, Diane Levin markets and assists with the daily operations for New Tampa Foot & Ankle.
 As a Registered Nurse, she shares Dr. Levin’s views on promoting overall health.
 “When our feet hurt, we commonly end up with pain throughout our body.”